goodthebest/vertex-coin/doc/build-openbsd.md

 GCC
 -------

 The default C++ compiler that comes with OpenBSD 6.2 is g++ 4.2.1.
-This version is old (from 2007), and is not able to compile the current version of Litecoin Core because it has no C++11 support.
+This version is old (from 2007), and is not able to compile the current version of Vertexcoin Core because it has no C++11 support.
 We'll install a newer version of GCC:

 ```bash
  pkg_add g++